How Long Does a Small Claims Case Take to Resolve? A Realistic Timeline

-You filed — or you’re about to file — a small claims case, and the first question running through your head is probably: how long is this actually going to take?
+You filed — or you’re about to file — a small claims case.
+The first question on your mind: how long is this actually going to take?

-This guide walks you through every stage of the process, from filing to final resolution, so you know what to expect and where things can go sideways.
+This guide walks you through every stage — from filing to final resolution — so you know what to expect and where things can stall.

 What Is the Typical Small Claims Case Timeline?

-The full journey in a small claims case generally moves through five stages: filing your claim, serving the defendant, getting a hearing date assigned, attending the hearing, and receiving the judgment.
+A small claims case moves through five stages: filing your claim, serving the defendant, getting a hearing date, attending the hearing, and receiving the judgment.

-From start to finish, most people are looking at somewhere between 30 and 90 days.
-That said, this range is a guideline, not a guarantee.
-Factors outside your control — court volume, the defendant’s cooperation, and paperwork accuracy — all influence where your case lands on that spectrum.
+Most people are looking at 30 to 90 days from start to finish.
+That range is a guideline, not a guarantee.
+Court volume, the defendant’s cooperation, and paperwork accuracy all influence where your case lands.

-Think of it this way: filing the claim is the easy part.
-The clock does not stop there.
+Filing the claim is the easy part.
+The clock doesn’t stop there.

 How Courts Assign Hearing Dates

 Los Angeles Superior Court, for example, has historically scheduled small claims hearings 70 or more days out during periods of high volume.
 A court in a smaller California county might get you in within 30 days.
-If timing matters to you, it is worth calling your local court clerk before filing to ask about their current scheduling window.
+If timing matters, call your local court clerk before filing to ask about their current scheduling window.

-Here is something many first-time claimants find surprising: the hearing is usually short.
+Most first-time claimants find this surprising: the hearing is usually short.

-Most small claims hearings last between 15 and 30 minutes.
-The judge hears both sides, reviews the evidence, and in many cases makes a decision that same day.
+Most small claims hearings last 15 to 30 minutes.
+The judge hears both sides, reviews the evidence, and often makes a decision the same day.

-Cases involving multiple witnesses, written evidence submitted in advance, or a counter-claim filed by the defendant can run longer.
-But even then, you are unlikely to be in the courtroom for more than an hour.
-The time investment on hearing day is typically minimal — the waiting period leading up to it is where most of your time goes.
+Cases with multiple witnesses, written evidence submitted in advance, or a counter-claim from the defendant can run longer.
+But even then, you’re unlikely to be in the courtroom for more than an hour.
+The hearing itself takes little time — the waiting period before it is where most of your time goes.

 How Filing Method Affects Case Processing Time

-How you file your claim has a direct impact on how quickly it enters the court system.
+How you file your claim directly affects how quickly it enters the court system.

-Many courts now accept online filing, and some process those submissions the same day.
+Many courts now accept online filing, and some process submissions the same day.
 Others batch online submissions and review them once or twice a week.
-In-person filing at the courthouse is typically processed faster because a clerk reviews it on the spot, but it requires you to show up during court hours.
+In-person filing at the courthouse is typically faster — a clerk reviews it on the spot — but requires you to show up during court hours.

-The method matters less than the accuracy.
-A perfectly completed online submission can move faster than an in-person filing with errors.
-If the clerk spots a problem — wrong court, incorrect amount, missing defendant information — your case stalls until it is corrected.
+Method matters less than accuracy.
+A clean online submission can move faster than an in-person filing with errors.
+If the clerk spots a problem — wrong court, incorrect amount, missing defendant information — your case stalls until it’s corrected.

 What Happens After You File — Before the Hearing

-After you submit your paperwork and pay the filing fee, the process enters a quieter phase that can feel frustratingly passive.
+After you submit your paperwork and pay the filing fee, the process goes quiet.
+It can feel like nothing is happening.

 Your job during this window is mostly to wait.
 But the quality of what you submitted determines how smoothly this phase moves.
-Any missing document or unclear information puts the case processing time on hold until the issue is resolved.
+Missing documents or unclear information put the case on hold until the issue is fixed.

 How Service of Process Can Slow Things Down

-Before a hearing date is locked in, the defendant must be formally notified that a claim has been filed against them.
-This is called service of process, and it is one of the most common sources of delay in the court timeline for small claims cases.
+Before a hearing date is locked in, the defendant must be formally notified.
+This is called service of process, and it’s one of the most common sources of delay in small claims cases.

 The main service methods include:

-The problem arises when the service fails.
-If the defendant cannot be located, refuses to accept delivery, or has moved, the process has to start again.
+Problems arise when service fails.
+If the defendant can’t be located, refuses delivery, or has moved, the process starts over.
 Each failed attempt adds days or weeks to your timeline.
-Some courts require you to try multiple methods before they will set a hearing date.
+Some courts require multiple methods before they’ll set a hearing date.

 If you know the defendant’s current address, confirming it before filing is one of the simplest ways to avoid this delay.

-Even when you do everything right, the case processing time can stretch beyond what you expected.
-Here are the most common reasons that happen.
+Even when you do everything right, your case can stretch beyond the expected timeline.
+Here are the most common reasons.

 What a Continuance Is and How It Delays Your Case

-On its own, a single continuance can add 30 to 60 days to your case.
-Stack two of them together — one from each party — and a case you expected to finish in six weeks is now running past three months.
+A single continuance can add 30 to 60 days to your case.
+Stack two — one from each party — and a case you expected to finish in six weeks now runs past three months.

 Defendants sometimes request continuances strategically.
-It is not always bad faith, but it is a tactic you should be prepared for.
+It isn’t always bad faith, but it’s a tactic you should be prepared for.
 Unless you have a strong reason to object, the court will likely grant it.
-Your best defence is to avoid requesting one yourself and to show up fully prepared, so you never feel the need to.
+Your best defense is to avoid requesting one yourself and to show up fully prepared.

 How Court Backlogs Impact Scheduling

-Court backlogs are a real and underappreciated factor in the hearing duration and scheduling process.
-High-volume courts in major cities regularly carry backlogs that push initial hearing dates out by 90 days or more.
+Court backlogs are a major and often overlooked factor in scheduling.
+High-volume courts in major cities regularly push initial hearing dates out by 90 days or more.

-This problem became more pronounced after pandemic-related court closures between 2020 and 2022.
-Many courts are still working through the residual case buildup, though the situation has improved in most jurisdictions.
+This became more pronounced after pandemic-related court closures between 2020 and 2022.
+Many courts are still working through the residual buildup, though the situation has improved in most jurisdictions.

-Before you file, check your local court’s website or call the clerk’s office to ask about current average wait times for small claims hearings.
-This one step helps you set a more accurate expectation for how long the legal delays in your specific court will actually run.
+Before you file, check your local court’s website or call the clerk’s office to ask about current average wait times.
+This one step helps you set a realistic expectation for your specific court.

 When a Counter-Claim Complicates the Timeline

-If the defendant decides to file a counter-claim — meaning they are now suing you in return — the case becomes significantly more involved.
+If the defendant files a counter-claim — meaning they’re suing you in return — the case becomes significantly more involved.

 Both parties are now effectively plaintiffs.
-The court may need to schedule additional time for the hearing, allow both sides more preparation time, and, in some cases, split the matter into two separate hearings.
+The court may need to schedule additional hearing time, allow both sides more preparation, and in some cases split the matter into two separate hearings.

-A counter-claim typically adds 30 to 90 days to the total timeline, depending on the jurisdiction and the complexity of what the defendant is claiming.
-It does not happen in every case, but it is worth knowing the possibility exists, particularly in disputes over contracts, property damage, or landlord-tenant situations where both sides may feel wronged.
+A counterclaim typically adds 30 to 90 days to the total timeline, depending on the jurisdiction and the complexity of the claim.
+It doesn’t happen in every case, but the possibility exists — particularly in disputes over contracts, property damage, or landlord-tenant situations where both sides feel wronged.

 How Jurisdiction Affects the Small Claims Case Timeline